hackclub/hackclub/workshops/pixel_art_pad/README.md

 The first file that appears soon after the repl is setup is `index.html`.

 You will be able to find two other files called `style.css` and `script.js` in the files panel on the left side.
-Delete both the files as they are not required in this workshop (You can have them if you want to use custom css or js).
+Delete both the files as they are not required in this workshop.

 ![Deleting files](https://cloud-63ot6za6a.vercel.app/0deletingfiles.gif)

-### 2) Creating the java file
+### 2) Creating the Java file

 We need a java file in this project.
 The java file will provide functionality to the web canvas.
 Create a file called `index.java` by pressing the new file icon on the files pane.